Returning to Ireland from the United States of America

 • The amount you borrow

-• How long the mortgage will last
+• How long the mortgage lasts

 • The interest rate